Donders-Institute/bidscoin/docs/installation.md

 If the installation somehow failed, you can have a look at the packages in [requirements.txt](../requirements.txt) and try to find another way to install them beforehand

 After a succesful installation, if needed, edit the `Options : dcm2niix : path` value in the [[bidscoin]/heuristics/bidsmap_template.yaml](../heuristics/bidsmap_template.yaml) file according to your system configuration (you may want to use the `-e` install option for this).

+## Update
+Run the pip command as before using the `--upgrade` option.